-It is easy to get lost in the vast selection of cooker hoods.
+It is easy to get lost in the vast selection of stainless steel cooker hoods.
 Varied by function, finish, size and power, their primary purpose is to absorb smells and hot air from the hob.
 If you are searching for the best cooker hood for your kitchen, you should consider several aspects.

 Cooker hoods can be distinguished by function: